bbepis/XUnity.AutoTranslator/README.md

 DetectDuplicateTextureNames=False;Indicates if the plugin should detect duplicate texture names.
 EnableLegacyTextureLoading=False ;Indicates the plugin should use a different strategy to load images, that may be relevant if the game engine is old

+[ResourceRedirector]
+PreferredStoragePath=RedirectedResources ;Indicates the preferred storage for redirected resources in relation to the Auto Translator
+EnableTextAssetRedirector=False  ;Indicates if TextAssets should be redirected EnableLoggingUnhandledResources=False ;Indicates if the plugin should log the assets that has not been handled by a redirector
+EnableDumping=False              ;Indicates if translatable resources that are found should be dumped

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent DisableCertificateValidation=False ;Indiciates whether certificate validations for the .NET API should be disabled